Cibotium chamissoi

 The pulu, or wool, found on hāpuʻu is used by Hawaiian honeycreepers to line their nests [Pratt 2005].

 A natural hybrid, Cibotium chamissoi x C. menziesii, named C. x heleniae after fern expert Daniel Palmer's wife, Helen, has intermediate characteristics between the two parent species.
-On O‘ahu, this hybrid occurs on most leeward ridges and the bases of windward cliffs in the Koʻolau mountain range, and on Mauna Kaʻala in the Waiʻanae mountain range.
+On O‘ahu, this hybrid occurs on most leeward ridges and the bases of windward cliffs in the Koʻolau mountain range and on Mauna Kaʻala in the Waiʻanae mountain range.
 It is likely also present on other Islands where the two species coexist [Palmer 2003].

 ʻŌhiʻa lehua (Metrosideros polymorpha) seedlings are frequently seen growing in the moist debris collected on the top of hāpuʻu.
 This observation was, in ancient times, the origin of the belief that hāpuʻu were the parents of ʻōhiʻa [Little and Skolmen 1989].